Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Lindquist Beach

-Quiet beach on the East End with stunning views
+A quiet beach on the East End with stunning views.

 The author walking on the shoreline of Lindquist Beach